Oblongmana/vscode-salesforce-doc-lookup/README.md

 Thanks to [Marco Zeuli](https://github.com/maaaaarco) for his contributions in the [original repo](https://github.com/Oblongmana/sublime-salesforce-reference) to making extra types of documentation available in the plugin

 Credit to [Luke McFarlane](https://github.com/lukemcfarlane) for the inspiration!

+## History

+A port of my original [plugin for Sublime Text](https://github.com/Oblongmana/sublime-salesforce-reference)